Prize for Achievement

 The ISPAD Prize for Achievement is the society’s highest honor.
 It is awarded to an ISPAD Member who has made outstanding overall and omnidirectional contributions, especially in the areas of science, which have had a significant impact on childhood and adolescent diabetes.

-This award is generously supported by
+This prize is generously supported by

 The prize winner will be invited to attend ISPAD’s Annual Conference to officially receive the award at ISPAD’s Networking & Recognition Evening.
 ISPAD will cover registration, economy travel, and accommodation.
 Prize for Achievement awardee will hold a lecture (opening) at the conference.